 Come see the town where the lower New River and the Appalachian Trail cross paths under the mantle of Peters Mountain.
 Blessed with both river and mountain recreation held fast against the West Virginia border, Pearisburg makes for a great mountain getaway.
 Walk the historic streets where brick buildings take you to another time.
 Visit the Andrew Johnston House, an antebellum home on which grounds the Giles County Historical Society can also be found.
 Giles County is home to 37 miles of the New River and 50 miles of the Appalachian Trail, delivering expected high level Virginia mountain scenery.

-An official Appalachian Trail community, from Pearisburg you can walk the world’s most famous footpath from town up to Angels Rest, revealing a worthy panorama of the enveloping New River Valley.
+An official Appalachian Trail community, from Pearisburg you can walk the world’s most famous footpath from town up to Angel's Rest, revealing a worthy panorama of the enveloping New River Valley.
 While up on Pearis Mountain, walk a bit further to Wilburn Valley Overlook, lording over rural Virginia hinterlands.
-Hike to incredible and large Cascade Waterfall in nearby Pembroke.
-The New River beckons, too.
-Canoe, kayak or raft a section of the sometimes brawling, always beautiful waterway, featuring calm stretches mixed with mostly Class II rapids.
-Outfitters are nearby and there to serve you with boat rental and shuttle service.
-The New is also a nationally recognized smallmouth bass fishery.
-The biggest smallie I’ve ever caught anywhere was on this stretch of the New.
+Hike to incredible and large Cascade Falls in nearby Pembroke.

 ROANOKE

-Photo Credit: Sam Dean, @sdeanphotos
+Photo Credit: Sam Dean @sdeanphotos

 You might call this a mountain city rather than town, but regardless of size, Roanoke is deep in the Appalachians with a host of cultural and outdoor activities within easy access.
 Mill Mountain, where the iconic Roanoke Star stands, is the symbol of this city on the banks of the Roanoke River and flanked by the Blue Ridge to the east and a mass of mountains to the west.

 Outdoor activities run the gamut.
-You can drive the Blue Ridge Parkway, picnicking, walking and photographing Virginia’s montane terrain.
+You can drive the Blue Ridge Parkway, all the while picnicking, walking, and photographing Virginia’s terrain.
 Mountain bikers have a wealth of trails in the wooded valley of Carvins Cove, where a reservoir also opens up paddling opportunities on a mountain-rimmed lake.
 Canoes and kayaks can be rented on site.
 Paddlers can also ply the Roanoke River through nearby Salem, site of not only fun river floating but also a greenway for casual bicyclers and walkers.
-Area hiking is superlative.
-Some of the most notable sights on the entire 2,200-mile Appalachian Trail are nearby – the climb to the Dragons Tooth, the panoramas of McAfee Knob and distant vistas at Tinker Cliffs.
-Other hiking destination avail solitude, waterfalls, and historic sights, namely Roaring Run Falls & Furnace, Audie Murphy Monument and Fenwick Mines Walk.

-WARM SPRINGS/HOT SPRINGS
+WARM SPRINGS & HOT SPRINGS

 Warm Springs and Hot Springs are smallish, but cater to visitors.
+Both towns have historic resorts centered on the heated waters that bubble up from the ground.
 The Omni Homestead Resort delivers a classic formal air for dining, as well as more casual options, and first class overnighting.
-Dine at the Waterwheel Restaurant for a historic flair, where you eat inside an old mill, a Virginia Historic Landmark.
+Dine at the Waterwheel Restaurant for historic flair, where you eat inside an old mill, a Virginia Historic Landmark.
 Shoppers will be excited to see the wealth of opportunities to hunt for antiques in such a historic place as Bath County.

 Situated on the banks of the Maury River, Buena Vista is excellent for aquatic and land recreation, all in one package.
 Waterfall enthusiasts will find Buena Vista an ideal base camp.
 It is also a good place for those looking for an understated, down-home, rural Virginia atmosphere.